waughjai/wordpress-images/README.md

 The upload image & picture shortcodes load images from the uploads directory.

 The thumbnail shortcode loads a post's thumbnail.
-If the id attribute is given, it loads the thumbnail o' that ID.
+If the post-id attribute is given, it loads the thumbnail o' that ID.
 If no ID is given, it tries to supply the ID o' whatever the current post is ( whatever get_the_ID() gives ).
-Image attributes can be given through img-%attribute-name%.
+Img, source, & picture attributes can be given through %tag-name%-%attribute-name%.
 For example, to set the image's class, add img-class="%class%".

 The HTML & Theme classes have near the same interface: a mandatory source & optional arguments.
 For the shortcodes, this means a "src" attribute as well as any other valid HTML attributes; for the classes, it means a hash map as an optional 2nd argument.